river-tempest/tempest/README.md

 # License

 This model is provided under the terms of the GNU General Public License v3.0.
 It comes with absolutely no warranty, and you are free to use, modify, and redistribute it as long as any derivatives are provided under the same terms and credit is given.
-By using this model or any data derived from it for research, you agree to cite the above-mentioned paper (Philippus et al., in preparation).
+By using this model or any data derived from it for research, you agree to cite Philippus et al. 2024.

+# Citation

+The full model design and performance are documented in: Philippus, Sytsma, Rust, and Hogue, (2024), "A Machine Learning Model for Estimating the Temperature of Small Rivers Using Satellite-Based Spatial Data", in *Remote Sensing of Environment* (DOI forthcoming shortly).